Frequently asked questions on scheduled surgeries

-Elective, or scheduled, procedures are not the equivalent of “optional” procedures that can be delayed indefinitely – they are procedures that can be scheduled.
-Deferring important medical procedures can result in patients unnecessarily suffering at home, and later seeking care only when their conditions have become more serious.
+It is important to remember that elective, or scheduled, procedures are not the equivalent of “optional” procedures that can be delayed indefinitely – a better word for elective procedures is scheduled procedures.
+Sometimes, deferring important medical procedures can result in patients unnecessarily suffering at home, and later seeking care only when their conditions have become more serious.

 How will my experience be different now compared to before COVID-19?

-Because we deal with infectious diseases on a daily basis, we are uniquely equipped to safely manage coronavirus.
-Elevated cleaning measures, constant housekeeping, access to alcohol-based hand gel and regular sanitation are all part of our daily routines.
-We have also added enhanced protections, including universal masking, comprehensive screening, and escorting patients to procedures to reduce risk of exposure.
-This ensures our ambulatory surgery center is a safe care environment, and all patients, visitors and staff are protected from exposure to infectious diseases like COVID-19.
+Because we deal with infectious diseases on a daily basis, we are uniquely equipped to safely manage COVID-19.
+Enhanced cleaning measures, constant housekeeping, access to alcohol-based hand gel and regular sanitation are all part of our daily routines.
+We have also added universal protections like universal masking and comprehensive screening to ensure that our facilities are a safe care environment, and that all patients, visitors and staff are protected from exposure to infectious diseases like COVID-19.

 How can I be confident my doctors and nurses don’t have coronavirus?

-Staff and physicians are screened for COVID-19 symptoms and tested when necessary, and our clinical care team colleagues are not permitted to work if experiencing any respiratory symptoms.
-Universal masking is in place, and we are appropriately stocked with personal protective equipment (PPE) for all of our clinical teams.
+Staff and physicians are screened for COVID-19 symptoms and our clinical care team colleagues are not permitted to work if they are experiencing any respiratory symptoms.
+Universal masking is in place, and we are stocked with personal protective equipment (PPE) for all of our clinical teams.

 Am I more likely to be exposed to COVID-19 at a healthcare facility than other locations?

-Few settings outside one’s own home have as many protections in place to prevent exposure to COVID-19 as our medical facilities.
-Our protections ensure everyone inside the building has been screened, those known to have COVID-19 are kept separate, and everyone is instructed to wear a mask and observe social distancing.
+Few settings outside one’s own home have as many protections in place to prevent exposure to COVID-19 as our facilities.
+Our protections ensure everyone inside the building has been screened, those who have tested positive for COVID-19 are kept separate, and everyone is instructed to wear a mask and observe social distancing.

 Will my family be able to be with me?
 If so, will they be safe?